Ján Nagy: Biography

 I explained to him in vain that I was preparing for the Olympics and that this start would not benefit me at all.
 It was not a revolt or a boycott on my part.
 However, Hajný categorically insisted on his position and declared that if I didn't go to Bohumín, I could say goodbye to the Olympics.
 I told him that he could postpone the Bohumín event.
 Everything was resolved in a second.
 I came home, wrote to the officials in our club and in Prague that for health reasons I'm quitting.
 And so my weightlifting career ended.

-Nagy was inducted into to the Hall of Fame of the Czech Weightlifting Association.
+Nagy was inducted into the Hall of Fame of the Czech Weightlifting Association.
 After his weightlifting career, Nagy moved to Germany, where he had a family and lived in Seukendorf, working at the Kraftwerk Union company.
 He later moved back to the Czech Republic in 2000, living in Karlovy Vary.
 He died on 24 October 2025, at the age of 80.